NDU-CSC325/inclass/README.md

 # Python-exercises

-1. Some of the code included in the NP lecture related to SMT solvers.
+1. This repo contains the code we discuss in class.
+Most of it is not well documented so refer to the lecture notes and come to class.
-1. Note that sudoku-z3.py is not mine i don't remember where i found it.
-Most probably in the z3 docs.
+1. The code related to SMT solver z3 is grouped together in the z3 folder.